ut1776/image-transform-pipeline/README.md

 ## Limitations

+- **Threads and the GIL:** threads only speed things up when transforms release the GIL (as libraries like Pillow, OpenCV and NumPy do).
+For pure-Python transforms, a process pool would be needed.
-- The budget counts only the original input bytes.
+- **Memory accounting:** the budget counts only the original input bytes.
   Transform outputs, decoded buffers and executor overhead are not included.
-- Finished results are kept in memory until the batch completes.
+- **Results in memory:** finished results are kept until the batch completes.
+  A production version would stream or write them out as they finish.
+- **Single machine:** work is not distributed across nodes.

 ## Testing